Mollification of the Fourth Moment of Dirichlet L-functions: Introduction

 In this section, we outline the proof of Theorem \ref{FirstTheorem}.
 Using the functional equation for $|L(\chi,1/2)|^4$ (c.f. \eqref{FunctionalEquation1}), we represent the twisted central values as a convergent series

 for some function $V(t)$ which depends on the archimedean factor $L_\infty (\chi,s)$ and decays rapidly for $t\geqslant q^{\varepsilon}$.
 An important fact is that $V$ depends on the character $\chi$ only through its parity.
 It is therefore natural to separate the average into even and odd characters.
-Assuming we are dealing with the even case, the orthogonality relations (c.f. \eqref{OrthogonalityRelation}) give
+Assuming we are dealing with the even case, the orthogonality relations (c.f. \eqref{OrthogonalityRelation}) gives

-A first main term $\mathcal{T}^4_D(\ell_1,\ell_2;q)$ is extracted from the diagonal contribution $\ell_1n=\ell_2m$ and is computed in section \ref{SectionComputationDiagPart}.
-Putting this part away, applying a partition of unity, we are thus reduced to the evaluation of the following expression
+A first main term $\mathscr{T}^4_D(\ell_1,\ell_2;q)$ is extracted from the diagonal contribution $\ell_1n=\ell_2m$ and is computed in section \ref{SectionComputationDiagPart}.
+Putting this part away, applying a partition of unity and we are reduced to the evaluation of the following expression

 where $1\leqslant M\leqslant N$ (up to switch $\ell_1$ and $\ell_2$), $NM\leqslant q^{2+\varepsilon}$ and $W$ is a smooth and compactly supported function on $\mathbb{R}_{>0}$ satisfying $W^{(j)}\ll_j 1.$ Since $q$ is prime, the arithmetical sum over $d|q$ could be separated into two terms corresponding to $d=1$ and $d=q$.
-However, as expected by the beautiful work of Young, an off-diagonal main term arises when $N$ and $M$ are relatively close to each other and this sum facilitates its calculation since it cancels some poles whose contributions seem to be big (c.f. § \ref{Paragraphs-contour} and Lemma \ref{LemmaRR}).
+However, as expected by the beautiful work of Young, an off-diagonal main term $\mathcal{OD}^{MT,\pm}(\ell_1,\ell_2,N,M;q)$ arises when $N\asymp M$ and this sum facilitates its calculation since it cancels some poles whose contributions seem to be big (c.f. § \ref{Paragraphs-contour} and Lemma \ref{LemmaRR}).
 This technical step allows us to rebuild the partition of unity and to express the second main term as a contour integral of the form